jornada-im/JEDS/workshops/20220629-jrn-ecology-short-course/index.md

 ## Lesson plan

-We are still drafting it, but so far there is just one big lesson for this workshop:
+We have one big lesson for the workshop, and we will touch on only a few sections of it.
+Please keep in mind that this is a draft.

 1. [Statistical inference with general linear models and mixed models](../../html/statistical-inference-linear-and-mixed.html)